DucAnhValentinoNguyen/dtMBO/README.md

 Main files:
-+ InfillFuncions.R: contains all the alternative functions
++ InfillFunctions.R: contains all the alternative functions
 + Benchmark.R: runs the benchmarktest